taminob/Game-of-Life/README.md

 It is also responsible for loading and saving its configurations.
 The file name is ".configuration" and the path can be set with set_config_path().
 The default path is the execution path.

 ### Core (core.h):
 The singleton class Core allows a higher level usage of Cell_System and is independent of the graphical interface.
-To get an instance call Core::get_instance().
-It is also possible to use this Core and build a GUI-less application by adding a simple interface to the user.
+It is also possible to use this Core and build a GUI-less application by providing another kind of user interface.
 Furthermore you can replace the used Qt-GUI by any other framework which allows the include of C++.
-The class provides the possibility to manage preferences using the Configuration class (get_config()), to get and manipulate the cells, to get the current generation which is upcount with each call of next_generation() and to save/load cell patterns.
+The class provides the possibility to manage preferences using the Configuration class (get_config()), to get and manipulate cells, to get the current generation which is upcount with each call of next_generation() and to save/load cell patterns.

 ### GraphicConfiguration (graphicconfiguration.h):